obv-mikhail/InputBot/README.md

 # How-To
 Hotkeys can be created by matching input within a capture loop.

-The code below demonstrates creates a rapidfire hotkey useful for videogames.
+The code below demonstrates how to create a rapidfire hotkey for videogames.

 ```Rust
 extern crate inputbot;